 Although the computer guitar cable is a simple and cheap solution, there are a whole range of dedicated devices which will offer massive improvements in quality.
 For the guitarist with a slightly bigger budget seeking a higher quality solution, there are a tremendous range of USB devices which have been specifically designed from the ground up to with your recording needs in mind.
 All of these eliminate the need to use your existing sound card for recording and provide a dedicated external solution with all the hardware and software you need to record your guitar.
 We are big fans of these dedicated devices, they are easy to use and install, have special inputs for guitar, usually come with a great software package and will massively improve the quality of your recordings.

 Many guitarists also want to be able to record vocals, so prefer to look for a device which will successfully record both guitar and mic.
-We sell a whole range dedicated interfaces especially designed for guitar and microphone to USB recording and there is something to suit every budget.
+Fortunately there are plenty of dedicated interfaces available especially designed for guitar and microphone to USB recording and there is something to suit every budget.

-All the products in our guitar and mic recording category can be used to record guitar alongside a dynamic vocal mic, or look for devices which also have onboard phantom power if you want to use a condenser mic too.
+All the USB audio interfaces that have guitar and mic input can be used to record guitar alongside a dynamic vocal mic.
+Look for devices which also have on-board phantom power if you want to use a condenser mic too or instead.
 These all-in-one devices offer great value because you need very little additional equipment to get started – just the device, a guitar cable, a decent microphone and then a pair of headphones or powered speakers and you’re away.
-The idea is they are all the computer hardware a guitarist needs to record guitar and vocals.
+The idea is they are all the computer hardware a guitarist needs to record guitar and vocals and most come with software too.

-If you want to build a small guitar recording studio around a condenser mic, then you’ll need to spend a bit more to get a device with phantom power and also the condenser mic will cost more too.
-As a suggestion, try combining the Alesis IO2Express with the Samson MTR101 in this great guitar recording combination .
+If you want to build a small guitar recording studio around a condenser mic, you’ll need to spend a bit more to get a device with phantom power and also the condenser mic will cost more too.
+As a suggestion, try combining the Alesis IO2Express with the Samson MTR101 or the M-Audio MTrack is also a good budget device .

-Don’t forget, these devices bypass your built-in sound card to give a great result, but you will need to listen to them through Headphones or powered speakers (monitors) , as the sound will no longer come out of your existing computer speakers.
-The added benefit of buying one of these devices for recording your guitar and/or vocals is you can also set it up as your default audio output device (or sound card) so it gives your whole audio set-up on your computer a complete upgrade.
+Don’t forget, these devices bypass your built-in sound card to give a great result, but you will need to listen to them through headphones or powered speakers (monitors) , as the sound will no longer come out of your existing computer speakers.
+Newbies often plug them in, start recording, then contact me because they can’t hear anything!
+But the added benefit of buying one of these USB audio interfaces for recording your guitar and/or vocals is you can also set it up as your default audio output device (or sound card) so it gives your whole audio set-up on your computer a complete upgrade.
 Great for YouTube video and general music playback

 Spending a bit more